Call 1-800-392-1111 to report poaching and arson

 Artificial lights may not be used to search for, spot, illuminate, harass, or disturb other wildlife than the above.

-You may not possess night vision or thermal imagery equipment while carrying a firearm, bow, or other implement used to take wildlife.
+You may not possess night vision or thermal imagery equipment while carrying a firearm, bow, or other implement used to take wildlife, except:

 Mouth and hand calls may be used any time.

 Electronic calls or electronically activated calls may be used to pursue and take crows and furbearers.
 They may also be used to take light geese during the Conservation Order.
-Electronic calls may not be used with artificial light or night-vision equipment.
+Electronic calls may not be used with artificial light or night-vision equipment, except when hunting coyotes from February 1 – March 31 in conjunction with other legal hunting methods.

-Dogs may be used in hunting wildlife -- except deer, elk, turkey, muskrat, mink, river otter, and beaver.
+Dogs may be used in hunting wildlife — except bear, deer, elk, turkey, muskrat, mink, river otter, and beaver.
 Learn more about the rules for hunting with dogs.

 The dens or nests of furbearers shall not be molested or destroyed.